-- Q 34 : If an employer hires his employees at hourly rate, does it mean that he need not pay these employees other statutory entitlements (e.g. holiday pay, annual leave pay)? - A 34 : All employees covered by the Employment Ordinance, irrespective of their hours of work, are entitled to basic protection under the Ordinance including payment of wages, restrictions on wages deductions and the granting of statutory holidays, etc.
+Q 34 : If an employer employs his employees on the basis of an hourly rate, does it mean that he needs not pay these employees other statutory entitlements (e.g. holiday pay, annual leave pay)?

+A 34 : All employees covered by the Employment Ordinance, irrespective of their hours of work, are entitled to basic protection under the Ordinance including payment of wages, restrictions on wages deductions and the granting of statutory holidays, etc.